KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 ### Changing angle

 My intuition tells me that I'll want to go for as low an angle as possible, as that will make the arch of the ball lower, and therefore make the journey from the air to the ground as short as possible.
-By keeping the velocity steady at 16m/s and calculationg the time it would take for a serve at any angle between 0 and $\pi$/2 radians (0 and 90 degrees) I can see what difference changing the angle makes to the total time of the serve.
+By keeping the velocity steady at 16m/s and calculating the time it would take for a serve at any angle between 0 and $\pi$/2 radians (0 and 90 degrees) I can see what difference changing the angle makes to the total time of the serve.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">